Consumer resources for people with a disability

 If you believe it is a scam please report it to email@example.com (link sends e-mail), your local NDIA contact or call 1800 800 110.
 They will be able to confirm whether the caller was from the NDIA.

 Visit the Privacy section of the NDIS website to find out more to find out more about the NDIA’s procedures for handling your personal information.
-You can also find out more about known scams via the Australian Government Scamwatch website.
+You can also find out more about scams and how to protect yourself via the Australian Government Scamwatch website (external link).